Our trip to Lucerne, Zermatt, Montreux, and Interlaken

 Some of the buildings along the riverfront.

+A needle dam and another covered bridge.
 A needle dam has many small wickets that look like paddles so you can control the flow much more closely.
+The old city…

 No matter where you look, the views are great.
 European/Swiss buildings, the defense and church towers, people strolling about.